endangereddataweek/endangereddataweek.org/_events/2017-04-18-endangered-data-brown-bag-discussion.md

 virtual: ""
 ---

-We will be discussing endangered data using tow recent articles in the New York Times and Wired as prompts
+We will be discussing endangered data using two recent articles in the New York Times and Wired as prompts